How does Orthanc store its database?¶

 Given one DICOM resource, all of its child attachments are identified by a number between 0 and 65535.
 Identifiers <= 1023 are reserved for the Orthanc core, whereas identifiers >= 1024 can be user-defined for external applications.

 Besides the attachments, the database index maintains other information for each DICOM resource, notably the metadata, the history of changes, and an associative map that stores the so-called “main” DICOM tags (to avoid accessing the storage folder are when this is not needed).
-The SQLite database schema is kept as simple as possible, and can be found in the following two files of the source code of Orthanc: PrepareDatabase.sql and InstallTrackAttachmentsSize.sql.

 Direct access¶

-Directly accessing the content of the OrthancStorage
+Directly accessing the content of the Storage

 folder and

-the content of the SQLite/MySQL/PostgreSQL database is strongly
+the content of the SQLite/MySQL/PostgreSQL Index

 discouraged for several reasons:

-The internal organization outlined above is only true when no database plugin is used (e.g. the PostgreSQL and MySQL plugins can be configured to store the attachments inside a database).
+internal organization outlined above is only true when no database plugin is used (e.g. the PostgreSQL and MySQL plugins can be configured to store the attachments inside a database).Orthanc can be configured to compress the attachments before writing them on the disk (cf. the

 StorageCompression

-, you bypass all the locking mechanisms used by Orthanc, which might result in data corruption.One SQLite database should be accessed by at most one process at any time to avoid any problem (e.g. with NFS filesystems), for reasons that are explained in the SQLite FAQ.
-Orthanc will stop if it receives the
+, one SQLite database should be accessed by at most one process at any time to avoid any problem (e.g. with NFS filesystems), for reasons that are explained in the SQLite FAQ.
+Orthanc will stop if it receives theSQLITE_BUSY

 status.The internal structure of the databases might evolve across successive versions of Orthanc or of the database plugins.